Comprehensive School Health

 Health Champions at St. Francis of Assisi Middle School

-Anyone can take on the role of health champion (e.g., staff members, administrators, parents, students).
+Anyone can take on the role of wellness champion (e.g., staff members, administrators, parents, students).
 It is not assumed or expected that these individuals are experts in the field of health.
-A passion to guide the school health team as they build a healthier school community is all that is required to be a successful health champion.
+A passion to guide the school health team as they build a healthier school community is all that is required to be a successful wellness champion.

 Health champions can take on a variety of roles, including: